Henni/blockchain-automation-framework/platforms/r3-corda/configuration/roles/create/certificates/node/Readme.md

 This task creates the Ambassador certificates by calling create/certificates/ambassador role.

 #### Note:
-Var folder has enviornment variable for node role.
+Var folder has environment variable for node role.